 This depends on the number of doors and the brand.

-A cheaper installation would cost about £800 per door
+A cheaper installation would cost about £800 per door.

-A high-end installation would cost about £1600 per door
+A high-end installation would cost about £1600 per door.

-The cost of a key fob system depends on the number of doors and the brand.
+As with above, this depends on the number of doors and the brand.

-A cheaper installation would cost about £800 per door
+A cheaper installation would cost about £800 per door.

-A high-end installation would cost about £1600 per door
+A high-end installation would cost about £1600 per door.

 Physical access control protects personnel and property from unwanted access by only permitting access to those authorised to enter a building.
 Examples of physical access control are barriers, fobs, biometric entry and turnstiles, all of which prevent personnel from entering a physical space freely without presenting identification.